 From WSU mathematics graduate to university professor

-Professor Tony Crachiola, a WSU mathematics graduate (B.A. in mathematics and French, 1998; M.A. in mathematics in 1999; Ph.D. in mathematics, 2004, all from WSU), has been a professor at Saginaw Valley State University since 2005, and spent six years as chair of SVSU's Department of Mathematical Sciences.
-He became associate dean of SVSU's College of Science, Engineering, and Technology in 2019.
+Professor Tony Crachiola and mathematics alum (B.A. in mathematics and French, 1998; M.A. in mathematics in 1999; Ph.D. in mathematics, 2004, all from WSU), has been a professor at Saginaw Valley State University since 2005 and spent six years as chair of SVSU's Department of Mathematical Sciences.
+He became associate dean of SVSU's College of Science, Engineering and Technology in 2019.

-We recently reached out to Professor Crachiola to ask him a bit about his accomplishments and his advice for WSU students.
-Professor Crachiola graciously took the time for an interview with us.
-Our interview questions, and Professor Crachiola's answers, are below:
+We recently reached out to Professor Crachiola to ask him a bit about his accomplishments and advice for WSU students.